ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/advanced_cli.md

 ### Network Device Login Timeout

 Timeout before the logging prompt is received.
 It may take longer for remote branches over low-speed lines or overloaded devices to respond.

+The default value is 20 seconds.

 ### Network Device Session Timeout

 If there are too many **Command Timeout** errors during the discovery process, it may indicate that the **Network device session timeout** is too short, and the session is closed before the response arrives.
 It may be necessary to increase this timeout.

+The default value is 20 seconds.

 ### Network Device Authentication Timeout

 How many seconds to wait for the login prompt to appear.

+The default value is 300 seconds.

 This option was introduced because, in rare cases, IoT devices were constantly sending data without the command prompt appearing.
 This led to never-ending